Cornus nuttallii · Pacific dogwood · Pacific coast

 Native dogwood resents disturbance by normal gardening activities and is highly susceptible to anthracnose, a leaf fungus disease that can cause stem cankers; therefore nurseries supply varieties of eastern dogwood C. florida, whose fruit was formerly eaten by Native Americans, C. kousa from Japan and Korea, Tatarian dogwood C. alba, and Cornelian cherry C. mas.

-In recent years, Stanford has planted Cornus nuttallii/C. florida hybrids.
+In recent years, Stanford has planted hybrids of Cornus nuttallii and C. florida.
 ‘Eddie’s White Wonder’ is at the entrance to the Art Gallery and at the intersection of Lomita and Serra malls.
 Two are at the edges of the Amy J. Blue Garden next to Memorial Church.

 Additionally, Cornus florida varieties, particularly ‘Rubra’, can also be seen at Bing Nursery School and the back of the Humanities Center on Santa Teresa Street.
 ‘Cloud Nine’ is between buildings 100 and 110 of the Main Quad.
 There is a row of what is probably C. florida along the east face of the Center for Integrated Systems, Via Palou Mall, though these may be a hybrid with C. nuttallii as well.